 Dr. Mark P. Leone is a professor in the Department of Anthropology, University of Maryland, College Park.
 He has been director of Archaeology in Annapolis since 1981.
 Work in Annapolis continues to serve the needs of historic preservation in the city through the scientific and scholarly work of undergraduates and doctoral students in the department under his direction.
 Contact: email@example.com

-Amanda Tang is a PhD candidate, and has received her Masters in Applied Anthropology.
-As a zooarchaeologist, her dissertation concentrates on the foodways of enslaved African Americans and the Edward Lloyd family at the Wye House plantation from the late 18th century until Emancipation.
+Dr. Amanda Tang is a zooarchaeologist.
+Her dissertation concentrates on the foodways of enslaved African Americans and the Edward Lloyd family at the Wye House plantation from the late 18th century until Emancipation.
 Contact: firstname.lastname@example.org

-Beth Pruitt is a PhD candidate, after receiving her Masters in Applied Anthropology in 2012.
-Her research focuses on the greenhouse and gardening at the Wye House plantation.
-She is looking at not only the Euro-American scientific gardening conducted by the Lloyd family, but also the influences that the enslaved and other laborers had on the garden landscape.
-Contact: email@example.com
+Dr. Beth Pruitt's research focuses on the greenhouse and gardening at the Wye House plantation.
+She looks at not only the Euro-American scientific gardening conducted by the Lloyd family, but also the influences that the enslaved and other laborers had on the garden landscape.
+Contact: firstname.lastname@example.org

 What We Do